Building Markets

-Formed in 2004, Building Markets, formerly "'Peace Dividend Trust'" (PDT) is a non-profit organization that builds markets, creates jobs and sustains peace in developing countries by championing local entrepreneurs and connecting them to new business opportunities.
+Formed in 2004, Building Markets, formerly Peace Dividend Trust (PDT), is a non-profit organization that builds markets, creates jobs and sustains peace in developing countries by championing local entrepreneurs and connecting them to new business opportunities.

+Area served

 Building Markets has carried out project work in over a dozen countries including Kosovo, Sierra Leone, Afghanistan, Haiti, Liberia, Timor-Leste, Democratic Republic of Congo, Solomon Islands, Ivory Coast, and Myanmar.